jeremycherfas/user/pages/03.blog/2019-10-10-1/listen.md

 ---
-title: "Listened to: #71: Geloso vs. invidioso: How to say jealous in Italian"
+title: "&#127911; #71: Geloso vs. invidioso: How to say jealous in Italian"
 published: true
 date: 10-10-2019 18:55
 taxonomy: